craig-matadeen/sapienza-moodle-downloader/README.md

 	password [String] : Moodle Password
 	save_location [String] : The path to the directory where the files are to be stored.

 The script finds only courses in your course list.
-So make sure that you check https://elearning2.uniroma1.it/my fo a list of your courses.
+So make sure that you check https://elearning2.uniroma1.it/my for a list of your courses.

 REQUIREMENTS: